Context

 ICU’s can be busy while nurses and doctors have limited time for each patient.
 Knowing which patient needs attention can be valuable.

-The ICU cam is a standerdized procedure to assess hospital patients cognitive abilities.
+The ICU cam is a standardised procedure with standardised questions to assess hospital patients cognitive abilities.

 Mental Health Index